Here are the pics from our eats from our Spring Break trip to Canada. All these pictures are taken on my DSLR camera.

 Stars of the recipe:

 Many states in the United States are currently deal with the Polar Vortex.
 From my understanding, it is always around but this is this first time in 20 years that it’s gone so south and then stalled.
-We are experience record lows that have not been felt in 20 years which was my first year in college.
+We are experiencing record lows that have not been felt in 20 years which was my first year in college.
 I am surprised I don’t remember that because I went to a community college and would ride public transportation to and from school.
 I would have to walk several blocks to catch the bus home even though I could ride a bus down there but I decided to be healthy most of the time by walking.
 I don’t remember it getting that cold or I just forgot.

 However I do remember when I came home from Walt Disney World in January of 1996.
 I had been down there for the College Program.